txu2012/RealtimeAudioTranslation/README.md

     - Speed of transcription has increased from the switch.

 **2024-03-12**
+- Omit converting to wav and send audio data directly to faster-whisper
 - New pop out semi-transparent window to act as subtitles.

 ![alt text](image-1.png)